1 year product guarantee

 - Jog doing chores to keep warm and be more efficient.
 My children time me to poo pick (should be the other way around) – it makes for faster work!
 Angela Jones-Moore

 - If your horse is tied up while you’re mucking out or making your haynets or other yard jobs, pop your Equilibrium Massage Pad on to kill two birds with one stone!

 - Yaktrax are essential footwear for icy tracks.
 Filly Mare

 - Wear sallopettes to keep warm.
 Julie Seeley

 - Use hand warmers in the sole of your boots keep your tootsies warm and cozy.
 Karen Evans

-- For extra horse warmth, adding the Equilibrium Therapy Magnetic Back & Quarters Pad as one of your horses ‘overnight layers’ not only gives the benefit from the magnets themselves, but also extra warmth due to the heat insulating structure of the magnets.
+- For extra horse warmth, adding the Equilibrium Magnetic Rug as one of your horses ‘overnight layers’ not only gives the benefit from the magnets themselves, but also extra warmth due to the heat insulating structure of the magnets.

 - Magnetic Chaps or Stable Chaps provide a great way of adding a bit of warmth to cold legs that may fill overnight or stiff joints.

 PLUS some other useful comments: